Parts of Speech

 What Does 'Part of Speech' Mean?

-Part of Speech (also called word class) is one of the grammatical groups into which words are classified according to their use.
+Part of Speech (also called word class) refers to the grammatical groups into which words are classified according to their use.

 Open and Closed Word Classes

-The different classes of parts of speech are commonly divided into open (or lexical) classes and closed (or functional) classes.
+The classes of parts of speech are commonly divided into open (or lexical) and closed (or functional) classes.

 Open Word Classes